zacuke/vscode-waterfox-debug/README.md

   debugging.
 If you specify a profile directory which doesn't exist yet, it will also be created and configured automatically.
 * `port`: Firefox uses port 6000 for the debugger protocol by default.
-If you want to use a different port, you can set it with this property
+If you want to use a different port, you can set it with this property.
 * `firefoxExecutable`: The absolute path to the Firefox executable (`launch` configuration only).
-If not specified, this extension will use the default installation path
+For instance, for the Firefox Developer Edition you might want to set this to something like `"firefoxExecutable": "C:/Program Files/Firefox Developer Edition/firefox.exe"`.
+If not specified, this extension will use the Firefox' default installation path.
 * `firefoxArgs`: An array of additional arguments used when launching Firefox (`launch` configuration only)
-* `host`: If you want to debug with Firefox running on different machine, you can specify the device's address using this property (`attach` configuration only)
+* `host`: If you want to debug with Firefox running on different machine, you can specify the device's address using this property (`attach` configuration only).

 ## Troubleshooting
 * Sometimes when using a `launch` configuration you may get a message saying that Firefox was